Skip to content

 Tool Description

-task Spawn a subagent to handle a task
+task Spawn a subagent for a task (sync or async)

 # Agent can call: